 Dirt is a No-Go

-Prior to adding heat to your hair, your scalp and tresses should be free from all products.
+Before to adding heat to your hair, your scalp and tresses should be free from all products.
 You know that lazy feeling we sometimes get where we want to just run the flat iron through our hair for a smoother look because we’re either rushing getting ready for work or running a little late for a date?
 You also may be familiar with the sound of “hsssssss…” sound and the scent of products being fried.
 It’s always best to work with freshly washed hair to avoid dirt and oils further penetrating your hair which can lead to your do being fried and laid to the side.

 Weekly Deep Conditioning

-Use of a Thermal Heat Protectant
+Use a Heat Protectant